-- 1. Chairman of the Board of Directors and CEO-Ownership equal to 5 times base salary - 2.
-Orkin President-Ownership equal to 4 times base salary - 3.
-Other Rollins Officers-Ownership equal to 3 times base salary

-- 4. Division Vice Presidents-Ownership equal to 2 times base salary - 5.
-Other covered executives-Ownership equal to 1 times base salary
+- Chairman of the Board of Directors and CEO Ownership equal to 5 times base salary - Rollins, Inc. President Ownership equal to 4 times base salary - Other Rollins Officers and Orkin, LLC President Ownership equal to 3 times base salary - Division and Brand Presidents Ownership equal to 2 times base salary - Other covered executives Ownership equal to 1 times base salary

-The covered executives have a period of four years in which to satisfy the guidelines, either from the date of adoption of the policy on November 1, 2006, or the date of appointment to a qualifying position, whichever is later.
-Shares counted toward this requirement will be based on shares beneficially owned by such executive (as beneficial ownership is defined by the SEC's rules and regulations) including shares owned outright by the executive, shares held in Rollins 401(k) retirement savings plan, stock held in Rollins employee stock purchase and/or dividend reinvestment plan, shares obtained through stock option exercise and held, restricted stock awards whether or not vested and shares held in trust in the employee's name.
+The covered executives have a period of four years in which to satisfy the guidelines, from the date of appointment to a qualifying position.
+Shares counted toward this requirement will be based on shares beneficially owned by such executive (as beneficial ownership is defined by the SEC's rules and regulations) including shares owned outright by the executive, shares held in the Rollins 401(k) Savings Plan, shares held in the Rollins employee stock purchase and dividend reinvestment plan, shares obtained through stock option exercise and held, restricted stock awards whether or not vested and shares held in trust in the employee's name.
 Once achieved, ownership of the guideline amount must be maintained for as long as the individual is subject to the Executive Stock Ownership Guidelines and the executive is required to retain a minimum of 25% of any future equity awards.